Nutty Professor II: The Klumps

 Nutty Professor II: The Klumps is a 2000 American science fiction comedy film directed by Peter Segal and starring Eddie Murphy and Janet Jackson.
-It is the second and final installment in the Nutty Professor remake film series and the sequel to the 1996 film The Nutty Professor.
+It is the sequel to the 1996 film The Nutty Professor.

 In contrast to the previous film, subplots centered on the parents of protagonist Sherman Klump occupy a substantial part of the film.
-Like the first film, the sequel's theme song is "Macho Man" by Village People, which this time is played during the end credits.

-Unlike its predecessor, the film received generally negative reviews from critics.
+Nutty Professor II: The Klumps was released by Universal Pictures on July 28, 2000.
+Unlike its predecessor, the film received generally negative reviews and grossed $166.3 million.

 Plot

 Four years after the events of the first film, Professor Sherman Klump has created a de-aging formula.
 He is in a relationship with DNA researcher Denise Gaines, developer of a method to isolate genetic material.
 Despite his good fortune, Sherman's id alter ego, Buddy Love, has taken to sporadically controlling Sherman's body.
 Sherman becomes determined to permanently rid himself of Buddy when his antics ruin a dinner in honor of his father Cletus' retirement; and a marriage proposal to Denise.

 Despite his assistant, Jason, warning him of the harmful consequences, Sherman uses Denise's methodology to isolate and remove the DNA where Buddy has manifested.
 However, the Buddy genetic material grows into a sentient being when a hair from Jason's Basset Hound, Buster, accidentally lands in it.
 Sherman apologizes to Denise and they become engaged.
 Later, Dean Richmond informs them that Phleer Pharmaceuticals has offered Wellman College $150 million for the youth formula.

-Sherman and Denise then encounter the physically reformed Buddy at a movie theater.
+Sherman and Denise then encounter the physically reformed Buddy at a movie theater, Buddy asks Sherman where his previous girlfriend Carla Purty is, but Sherman tells Buddy that he and Carla weren't in a romantic relationship, but rather close friends.
 Buddy pickpockets Sherman and learns of the $150 million offer.
 He subsequently visits the pharmaceutical company, making a rival bid of $149 million with Leanne Guilford, President of Acquisitions, for the youth formula.
 Sherman learns that the extraction has altered his body chemistry and that he is losing his intelligence.
 Realizing he needs to keep the youth formula out of Buddy's hands, Sherman stores it at his parents' home.

-Cletus, sexually frustrated due to his age and impotence, accidentally drinks some of the youth formula.
+Sexually frustrated due to his age and impotence, Cletus accidentally drinks some of the youth formula.
 He goes to a nightclub and attempts to seduce his wife and Sherman's mother, Anna, but she is disgusted.
 Buddy witnesses Cletus changing and realizes that the youth formula is being stored in the Klump household.
 Meanwhile, Sherman's condition causes him to humiliate himself in front of Denise's parents, concerning her.